-The smallest and largest group into which the results of the Company for the 31 December 2017 year end are consolidated is that headed by BFS Capital Inc.
+The smallest and largest group into which the results of the Company for the 31 December 2018 year end are consolidated is that headed by BFS Capital Inc.

-The results of the Company for the 31 December 2017 year end are consolidated within BFS Capital Inc.
+The results of the Company for the 31 December 2018 year end are consolidated within BFS Capital Inc.

-16. Auditors' information
+18. Auditors' information

-The auditors' report on the financial statements for the year ended 31 December 2017 was unqualified.
+The auditors' report on the financial statements for the year ended 31 December 2018 was unqualified.

-In their report, the auditors emphasised that following matter without qualifying their report: We draw attention to note 2.2 in the financial statements, which highlights that the Company is dependent on the continued support of its intercompany creditors.
-As stated in note 2.2, these events or conditions, along with the other matters as set forth in note 2.2, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+In their report, the auditors emphasised that following matter without qualifying their report: We draw attention to accounting policy note 2.2 in the financial statements, which indicates that the loss in the year end and the net liabilities at the year end indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-The audit report was signed on $\frac{26}{9}/18$ by Michael Wedge ACA (Senior Statutory Auditor) on behalf of Berg Kaprow Lewis LLP.
+The audit report was signed on 16/9/2019 by Michael Wedge FCA (Senior Statutory Auditor) on behalf of Berg Kaprow Lewis LLP.